Location: Northwest North Dakota

 Client: North Dakota State Water Commission

-Northcentral and northwest North Dakota have suffered through both flood and drought in recent history.
+North central and northwestern North Dakota have suffered through both flood and drought in recent history.
 Along with the economic struggle that accompanies these extremes in a largely agricultural economy, residents have also struggled to obtain and maintain a safe, affordable water supply.

-In the late 1980s, the concept of the Northwest Area Water Supply (NAWS) began.
-Since that time, HEI and our partners at MWH Global (now part of Stantec) have provided a host of professional services to move the concept forward to a reality.
+In the late 1980s, the concept of NAWS (Northwest Area Water Supply) began.
+Since then, HEI in association with an international consulting firm, has provided a host of professional services to move the concept forward to a reality.
 Services included pipeline routing and hydraulic analysis, an environmental assessment (EA) and environmental impact statement (EIS) consultation, water quality bench scale and pilot plant studies, user rate analyses, surveying and mapping, preliminary and final design services, and construction management services.

 Because of funding uncertainty and legal challenges surrounding the project, planning and construction phasing flexibility has been a hallmark of NAWS.
-The vision is to provide a safe, reliable water supply at an affordable cost to around 60,000 people throughout a 5,000-square-mile area.
-HEI’s design team has been flexible in working with many shifting deadlines and priorities.
-Developing realistic solutions to meet these challenges was accomplished through a long string of successful large-scale, multi-phase water supply, treatment, and distribution projects.
+The vision of NAWS is to provide a safe, reliable water supply at an affordable cost to a population of approximately 81,000 people throughout a 5,000-square-mile area.
+HEI’s design team has been flexible in working with constantly shifting timelines and priorities.
+Developing realistic solutions to meet these challenges was accomplished, and continues to be accomplished, through a long history of successful and large multi-phase water supply, treatment, and distribution projects.